COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

 - Source documentation and reporting forms for human participant research studies.

-- Research Oversight Bodies – a committee, council, office, or other unit that has responsibility for research activities at each NU campus and central administration.
+- Research Oversight Bodies – a committee, council, office, or other unit that has responsibility for research activities at each NU campus and the Office of the President.

-- Research Data Stewards – any NU campus or system personnel with day-to-day responsibilities for managing research data, processes, and security.
-Principal Investigators (PIs) are ultimately responsible to the University for decisions or actions in regard to research data.
+- Research Data Stewards – any NU campus or Office of the President personnel with day-to-day responsibilities for managing research data, processes, and security.
+Principal Investigators (PIs) are ultimately responsible to the University for decisions or actions regarding research data.

-- Responsible Party – individual or group of people that are responsible for a decision or action.
+- Responsible Party – an individual or group of people that is responsible for a decision or action.

 - Server – a system entity that provides a service in response to a request from a client.